CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Experiments

+In the deconvolution problem, the point spread functions PSF is assumed to be known.
+In real applications, the PSF needs to be reconstructed and the use of different instruments for measurements can result in variations of the PSF \cite{starck_astronomical_2006}.
+In our setting, we simulate these differences by convolving the ground truth images with a normalized Gaussian PSF of varying full width at half maximum (FWHM).
+The larger FWHM values correspond to stronger blurring, whereas the smaller FWHM values indicate sharper imaging performance.

-Understanding model behavior when provided with perturbed inputs is crucial, since a reliable model should maintain stability.
-In this experiment, we perturb the inputs by varying the full width at half maximum (FWHM) of the PSF, with details provided in the appendix, and compute the corresponding CHEM for the wavelet coefficients of the image as described in Algorithm~\ref{alg:CHEM}.
+In this experiment, we perturb the inputs by varying the FWHM of the PSF, and compute the corresponding CHEM for the wavelet coefficients of the image as described in Algorithm~\ref{alg:CHEM}.
 Figure~\ref{fig:FWHM-analysis} illustrates that both SUNet and U-Net achieve a lower performance when employing $\ell_1$ loss, and they also exhibit a decrease in the extent of hallucinations with minor perturbations.
-This suggests that in large neural networks, the application of $\ell_1$ loss could be advantageous for enhancing performance while minimizing hallucination levels.
-On the other hand, Learnlets achieves MSEs similar to those of U-Net under both losses, but its effectiveness in reducing hallucinations is significantly better than that of U-Net.
-Therefore, in contrast to MSE, CHEM might provide an alternative viewpoint on the model's behavior.
-Figure~\ref{fig:cross-model-hallucination} illustrates the quantification of hallucinations using various U-shaped architectures.
-The U-Net trained with $\ell_2$ loss, displays distinct texture hallucinations, which are effectively identified by our CHEM method.
-Conversely, SUNet and Learnlets do not exhibit noticeable hallucinations in their predicted images, consistent with their corresponding MSE-CHEM/FWHM curves. \cvprsubsection{Hallucination under varying dictionaries}
+This suggests that in large neural networks, the application of loss $\ell_1$ could be advantageous to enhance performance while minimizing hallucination levels.
+On the other hand, Learnlets achieves MSE similar to those of U-Net under both losses, but its effectiveness in CHEM is significantly better than that of U-Net.
+Therefore, CHEM might provide an alternative viewpoint on the behavior of the model beyond just measuring the MSE.